 Any risk identified by the Research Office's independent risk assessment process will be given a risk score and the recommended mitigating actions will depend on the severity of the risk.
 Examples include (but are not limited to) the following:

-- Requesting detailed transaction listings to support invoices received from the third party
+- Requesting detailed transaction listings and supporting evidence of expenditure from the Third Party.

-- Requirement to provide ethical policies or to abide by Imperial's or the Funder's own policies
+- Requirement to provide relevant organisational policies or to abide by Imperial's or the Funder's own policies for the duration of the project.